 OTW will place an announcement on the Open Doors page indicating that the original maintainer has moved to a new location, with a link to the new location if provided by the maintainer.

-These ToS are written assuming a single maintainer.
+These ToS are written assuming a single maintainer for a collection.
 If there are multiple active maintainers of a collection, they must all agree before the OTW will bring the collection into Open Doors.
 If some but not all of the maintainers later wish to part from the OTW, those who wish to do so can continue to work with the collection on the OTW servers, while the OTW will follow provisions b. and c. for any maintainers who wish to move the collection elsewhere.
 However, the OTW will retransfer any domain names only to maintainers who were formerly registered owners of the domain names at issue.
 For active collections, maintainers can use whatever dispute resolution procedure they work out between themselves, provided that they otherwise comply with OTW policies.

 The goal of these rules is to be clear about how special collections and other extant fannish projects might come under the OTW umbrella while still preserving the autonomy both of the original maintainer and of the OTW.
 We want to provide a permanent home to projects, and preserve the results of our efforts, without the original maintainer feeling like they are giving up all control.